bmuschko/cka-crash-course/prerequisites/instructions.md

 Alternatively, you may also go with [Docker Desktop](https://www.docker.com/products/docker-desktop) which is available for Mac and Windows.
 Docker Desktop provides an option to start a fully functional Kubernetes environment.

-Some of the earlier exercises use an existing cluster setup as the starting point.
+Some of the exercises use an existing cluster setup as the starting point.
 Install the latest version of the tools [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

 ## Shell Environment and Editor